Idaho's ongoing drought halts some irrigation months early

 With the dam gates shut, the flows on the Richfield Canal and Big Wood River are “functionally de-watered,” officials with the Idaho Department of Fish and Game said.
 That means the amount of water flowing through the Big Wood River becomes too shallow and warm to support trout.

-“We’re in scramble mode when (the canal company) made the decision this week,” Terry Thompson, of Fish and Game’s Magic Valley Regional office, said Friday.
+“We’re in scramble mode when (the canal company) made the decision this week,” Terry Thompson, of Fish and Game’s Magic Valley Regional office, told the Post Register on Friday.

 The department plans to electro-fish some sections of the canal this week to remove fish and restock them elsewhere.
 The method involves applying an electric current to the water to stun and collect fish.